Health, Care & Wellbeing

 Fences and gates

 The school has an environmental area at one corner of the field near the Year 1 classroom.
-In this area there are two ponds.
-Children should not play unsupervised near the ponds, in particular at the end of the school day or when there are school events.
+In this area there are three ponds.
+The area is secured so that children can not play unsupervised. near them.